-- Contacting their child's teacher if work appears to have not been set, or the work is too much or too little, or if you have any queries etc. - Providing a quiet place for their child to work. - Ensuring they have IT access contact us if help needed via admin@greatwishford.wilts.sch.uk - Encourage your child to engage with both live lessons and the tasks set on Class Dojo. - Ensure they keep in touch with friends socially via safe and appropriate means you are happy with. - Keeping your child physically active if they are not in school a Joe Wicks workout, for example!
+- Contacting their child's teacher if work appears to have not been set, or the work is too much or too little, or if you have any queries etc. - Providing a quiet place for their child to work - Ensuring they have IT access contact us if help needed, see above - Encourage your child to engage with both live lessons and the tasks set on teams /Class dojo or zoom - Ensure they keep in touch with friends socially via safe and appropriate means you are happy with - Keeping your child physically active if they are not in school a Youtube workout, for example!